skojaku/digitalgarden/src/site/notes/research-note/graph embedding/node2vec.md

 - node2vec can be imterpreted as an implicit matrix factorization and be trained using spectral methods [paper](https://dl.acm.org/doi/abs/10.1145/3159652.3159706)
 - node2vec is equivalent to [[LINE|LINE]] if `context` or (`window_length`) is one. [paper](https://dl.acm.org/doi/abs/10.1145/3159652.3159706)
 - We can encode different structures (e.g., community and core-periphery structure) by changing `p` and `q`. [paper](https://snap.stanford.edu/node2vec/)
+- Connectedness is important.
+Isolated nodes can drastically change embedding.
+Always remove isolated nodes before feeding into it.